meringue7/Writeups/HTB/Forest/Forest.md

 ## Kerberoasting `svc-alfresco`

-It seems like nmap was able to retrieve several information, like smb is accessible from an anonymous connexion.
+It seems like nmap was able to retrieve several information, maybe smb is accessible from an anonymous connexion.
 Let's confirm that with NetExect.

 #### NetExec